MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-DeliveryAgentConnector.md

 ```

 ### -IsScopedConnector
-!!!
-Exchange Server 2010

-The IsScopedConnector parameter specifies the availability of the connector to other Hub Transport servers.
-If the value of this parameter is $false, the connector can be used by all Hub Transport servers in your organization.
-If the value of this parameter is $true, the connector can only be used by Hub Transport servers in the same Active Directory site.

-The default value is $false.

-!!!
-Exchange Server 2013, Exchange Server 2016

 The IsScopedConnector parameter specifies the availability of the connector to other Mailbox servers.
 If the value of this parameter is $false, the connector can be used by all Mailbox servers in your organization.
 If the value of this parameter is $true, the connector can only be used by Mailbox servers in the same Active Directory site.

 The default value is $false.

 ```yaml
 Type: $true | $false